rodjuan06/chat-api/README.md

 - Spring Security and JWT
 - Spring Boot Actuator
 - Spring Modulith
+- Springdoc OpenAPI and Swagger UI
 - Maven
 - Docker and Docker Compose
 - JUnit, Mockito and Testcontainers

+## Architecture

+The application is organized as a modular monolith.
+The `user` module owns registration, authentication and user persistence in PostgreSQL.
+The `chat` module owns chats and messages stored in MongoDB.
+Communication between modules happens through small public contracts instead of direct access to another module's repository.

+HTTP endpoints use dedicated request and response DTOs.
+Clients do not control server-managed fields such as chat and message IDs, creation dates, `chatId` or `senderId`.
+Mappers translate between these DTOs and the MongoDB entities.

+Spring Modulith verifies the module boundaries during the test suite with `ApplicationModules.verify()`.

 ## Requirements